CSCfi/csc-user-guide/docs/apps/mxnet.md

 !!! note

-    Note that Puhti login nodes are not intended for heavy computing, please use slurm batch jobs instead.
+    Note that Puhti-rhel7 login nodes are not intended for heavy computing, please use slurm batch jobs instead.
 See our [instructions on how to use the batch job system](../computing/running/getting-started.md).

 ### Local storage

-The GPU nodes in Puhti have fast local storage which is useful for IO-intensive applications.
+The GPU nodes in Puhti-rhel7 have fast local storage which is useful for IO-intensive applications.
 See our [general instructions on how to take the fast local storage into use](../computing/running/creating-job-scripts-puhti.md#local-storage).

 ## More information